Drs. John Simms and Nadine Oakley - 1984

 Nadine Oakley, VMD, graduated from the University of Pennsylvania School of Veterinary Medicine and married Dr. Simms.
 She received her first Ford truck as a graduation present, and she and Dr. Simms drove to Iowa to get her a Royal 8 vet pack for their honeymoon.
 Dr. Oakley became the first woman to practice large animal medicine in Shippensburg.

 The clinic was designed on a napkin at the Toll Gate Restaurant.
 Gawin Morrow constructed it in two phases.
-First, an old cinder block outbuilding was converted into the large animal hospital and surgery suite which is still unique to the immediate area.
+First, an old cinder block outbuilding was converted into a unique large animal hospital and surgery suite.

 Pennsylvania State University graduate David Wolfgang, VMD, arrived and stayed until 1993.
 He was the Field Studies Director at the Pennsylvania State Extension Service until 2016.